-Baker, a Democrat, was the representative for Illinois's 21st congressional district from 1897 to 1899.
+Baker was the representative for Illinois’s 21st congressional district and was a Democrat.
+He served from 1897 to 1899.

 From Dec 1865 to Mar 1899, Baker missed 139 of 1,833 roll call votes, which is 7.6%.
 This is better than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 |Dec 1866-Mar 1867||224||3||1.3%||0th|

 |Dec 1867-Feb 1868||142||3||2.1%||0th|

 |Dec 1888-Mar 1889||113||4||3.5%||5th|

 |Dec 1898-Mar 1899||37||2||5.4%||2nd|